mihirgathani/data-512-homework_2/README.md

 - **Article Title Changed:** In case an article is renamed, or updated in a wrong way, it may lead to data inconsistencies.
 This is possible since Wikipedia relies on it's users for the data.

+*Note: Used ChatGPT to help with some text in research implications*